will-chh/522_grp31_Abalone_Age_Prediction/README.md

 Open the JupyterLab URL displayed in the terminal http://127.0.0.1:8888/lab or simply type localhost:8888 in your browser.

-#### Step 4: Run the analysis with the following commands
+#### Step 4: Run the analysis and Pytest with the following commands
 Open the Terminal on the jupyter lab on your brower, which is also the Command Line Interface, and run the following commands.

 1. Cleaning up all the output files if there are outdated outputs, otherwise, when you run the script, all outputs will automatically get overwritten as well.

 You can clear all outputs by running `make clean` in the terminal CLI.

+2. Next, run `make test` in the terminal, this will start the pytest unit testing to make sure the script does not fail.

-2. Running the Analysis and rendering the reports:
+3. Running the Analysis and rendering the reports:

 You have three options here:
 #### Option 1: The Master Make Command (make all) - Best Option